Bhangra (dance): Origin

 bhangra is performed in a circle and is performed using traditional dance steps.
 Traditional bhangra is now also performed on occasions other than during the harvest season.
-According to Ganhar (1975), bhangra originated in Sialkot of Majha which shares high affinity with Jammu making it part of the heritage of Jammu which is danced on Baisakhi.
-Other Punjabi folk dances such as Giddha and Luddi have also been heritage of Jammu.
-Punjabi language influences can be observed when people dance such dances.
-Jammu falls within the Punjab region and shares an affinity with Punjab.
+According to Ganhar (1975), bhangra has been imported into Jammu which is danced on Baisakhi.
+Other Punjabi folk dances such as giddhā and luḍḍī have also been imported into Jammu, which shares Punjabi influences and an affinity with Punjab.